back to blog

 Key Point Details

-Threshold for 2025-26 $20,000 GST-exclusive per asset.
-Applies to businesses under $10M turnover.
+Threshold for 2025-26 $20,000 GST-exclusive, per asset.
+Businesses under $10M aggregated turnover.
+This threshold is law for 2025-26.

-Vehicle Calculations Use GST-exclusive cost and apply business-use percentage.
-Car cost limit is $69,674 (2025-26).
+Vehicle calculations Use GST-exclusive cost and business-use percentage.
+Car cost limit $69,674 (2025-26).
+Most one-tonne-plus utes are not "cars" and are not capped.

 Book an EOFY Tax Strategy Session

-Let's develop a tax-efficient purchase strategy before 30 June 2026.
+Let us build a tax-efficient purchase strategy before 30 June 2026.
 Our CPAs specialise in maximising deductions for tradies and builders.

 Schedule a meeting →